 Our preparatory course recommendations are not prerequisites for admission, and we will review all applications regardless of prior coursework.
 However, competitive applicants are ready to succeed academically in our program.
 We strongly recommend that applicants complete all preparatory coursework prior to applying to the program, and within the last ten (10) years.
 Please note that coursework in progress or older than ten (10) years will not be considered during the review process.
 Coursework should be completed at the postsecondary level only; AP credit or coursework completed in high school does not fulfill our coursework recommendations and will not be considered during the review process.
 Coursework may be completed at the undergraduate or post-baccalaureate level or through graduate degree work, at any regionally accredited institution of higher education.
-While we prefer that recommended preparatory coursework be completed in person, we will include coursework completed online in our review.
+While we prefer that recommended preparatory coursework be completed in person, we will consider coursework completed online in our review.

-We strongly recommend that applicants complete the following coursework prior to applying.
+We strongly recommend that applicants complete the following coursework prior to applying:

 Anatomy & Physiology